 Who thought they’d ever see the day having tired eyes would be on trend?
 Not us.
-While a seemingly odd trend at first glance, it’s actually a smoldering, sexy look when done right.
+While a seemingly odd rend at first glance, it’s actually a smoldering, sexy eye look when done right.
+And no, we’re not talking about real dark circles under the eyes.
 “The tired eye is a popular new makeup look that emulates grunge, messy, sleepy, just rolled out of bed sexy.
 It’s trending because we’re entering a new Goth grunge era,” says celebrity makeup artist Julia Dantas.
-“Despite the name, the look is a very alluring tease, which is why it’s become so popular.
+“Despite the name, this eye look is a very alluring tease, which is why it’s become so popular.”

-One of the perks of creating different eye shapes with makeup is that “you can really change your look with the shape of your eye,” says makeup artist Allison Kaye.
-Here’s how to nail the trend.
+One of the perks of creating different eye shapes with makeup is that “you can really change your look with the shape of your eyes,” says makeup artist Allison Kaye.
+Here’s how to nail the eye trend.

-If you’re prone to messing up your makeup, you’re going to love this trend.
-Dantas notes that the overall feel should be grungy, so nothing should look too perfect.
-Dantas has all the tips for “a sexy tired eye that looks like you had the best night of your life.”
+If you’re one of those people that’s prone to messing up your makeup, you’re going to love this eye trend.
+Dantas notes that the overall feel should be grungy, so none of the eye makeup should look too perfect.
+Dantas has all the tips for “sexy tired eyes that look like you had the best night of your life.”
 Note that you’ll want your eyeliner and eyeshadow fully blended and diffused.
 “Stick to cool-tone colors, such as pink, blue, purple, dark brown or greys.
 This will give you an ashy contour rather than a bronzed glowy look,” she adds.
 First, define the crease and lower lash line with neutral matte shadows, suggests Kaye.
 She recommends concentrating the shadow on the outer parts of the eye to create a downturned look.

 Skip false lashes since we’re not looking for lifted eyes.
 “If you’re feeling extra, you can always add a few individual lashes to your bottom line.
 This will exaggerate the shape underneath the eye and bring definition and attention to the bottom line,” says Dantas.